 On November 13, 2020, the Company issue a convertible note, to an accredited investor, in the aggregate principal amount of \$2,123,600.
 Pursuant to the agreement, the note bear an interest rate of 13.33% per annum, payable (i) on December 31, 2020; (ii) during calendar year 2021, monthly on the last day of each month and (iii) during calendar years 2022 and 2023 until the Maturity Date, semiannually on each June 30 and December 31; provided that for calendar year 2023 the final interest payment date shall be the Maturity Date.
 The Company evaluated the convertible notes agreement under ASC 815, which generally requires the analysis embedded terms and features that have characteristics of derivatives to be evaluated for bifurcation and separate accounting in instances where their economic risks and characteristics are not clearly and closely related to the risks of the host contract.
 None of the embedded terms in the convertible notes required bifurcation and liability classification.
 However, the Company was required to determine if the debt contained a beneficial conversion feature ("BCF"), which is based on the intrinsic value on the date of issuance.
 The Company evaluated the convertible notes for a beneficial conversion feature in accordance with ASC 470-20 "Debt with Conversion and Other Options".
 The Company determined that the conversion price (\$4.00) was below the market price (\$5.48) as per an enterprise per share value appraised from an independent third party, and the convertible notes contained a beneficial conversion feature.
-The Company recognized the intrinsic value of embedded conversion feature of \$0 and \$785,065 in the convertible notes as additional paid-in capital and reduced the carrying value of the convertible notes as a debt discount for the years ended June 30, 2022 and 2021, respectively.

 In addition, notes issuance costs in connection with this note amounted \$212,360 and reduced the carrying value of the convertible notes as a debt discount.
 The carrying value, net of debt discount, will be accreted over the term of the convertible notes from date of issuance to date of maturity using effective interest rate method.
-For the years ended June 30, 2022 and 2021, amortization of debt discount amounted to \$466,232 and \$238,917, respectively.
+For the years ended June 30, 2023 and 2022, amortization of debt discount amounted to \$46,296 and 466,232, respectively.

 As of June 30, 2022, convertible note balance from this accredited investor, net of unamortized discounts of \$292,276 was amounted to \$1,831,324.
-As of June 30, 2021, convertible note balance from this accredited investor, net of unamortized discounts of \$758,508 was amounted to \$1,365,092.
-Upon completion of the Company's initial underwritten public offering on August 15, 2022, the above mentioned convertible note balance was converted into 530,900 shares of common stock.
+Upon completion of the Company's Offering on August 15, 2022, the above mentioned convertible note balance, net of unamortized discount amounted to \$1,877,620 was converted into 530,900 shares of the Company's common stock.
 Meanwhile, additional 15,927 shares of common stock were issued to this accredited investor as success fees.